-Pinning a log entry doesn't change the filter interface, the filter settings, or refresh the displayed contents.
-You determine the filter settings and when to refresh the Logs Viewer display.
-You can modify the filter settings and refresh the display as many times as you want without affecting the pin.
+Pinning a log entry doesn't change the query interface, the query settings, or refresh the displayed contents.
+You determine the query settings and when to refresh the Legacy Logs Viewer display.
+You can modify the query settings and refresh the display as many times as you want without affecting the pin.

 Pinning a log entry stops streaming if it is currently enabled.